 All students must submit a lab report/summary (1-2 pages) both to their research advisor and to the department by the last day of exams unless required earlier by their research advisor.

-The following Biophysics faculty have lab openings for undergraduate students in SPR/SUMMER or FALL 2014 (please email the faculty member for more information).
+The following Biophysics faculty have lab openings for undergraduate students in SPRING/SUMMER and FALL 2015 (please email the faculty member for more information).
 If you want to work in a specific faculty member's lab and do not see them listed below, you are still encouraged to email them with an inquiry!

 2. As a paid research assistant